G-Node/nix/docs/index.md

 the [project issue tracker](https://github.com/G-Node/nix/issues "NIX issue tracker").

+# Contributing

+Any kind of contribution is welcome!
+This includes reporting bugs and issues.
+If you want to contribute to code or documentation please refer to the [contributing guide](../CONTRIBUTING.md).

 # License

 This project is open source published under the BSD-3 license see [license file](https://github.com/G-Node/nix/blob/master/LICENSE) for details.

+## Citing

+If you use *NIX*, it would be much appreciated if you would cite it in publications with its identifier RRID:SCR_016196 and/or the reference:

+*Stoewer A, Kellner CJ, Benda J, Wachtler T and Grewe J (2014).
+File format and library for neuroscience data and metadata.
+Front.
+Neuroinform.
+Conference Abstract: Neuroinformatics 2014. doi: 10.3389/conf.fninf.2014.18.00027*

 ### Referenced By